Deb Matthews: 2011 election

 Matthews was re-elected in the 2011 election, and was re-appointed as health minister on October 20, 2011.
 In 2012, Matthews came under pressure because of revelations at Ornge, Ontario's air ambulance service.
 Members of the opposition Progressive Conservative and New Democratic parties called for her to resign.
 In response to the revelations at Ornge, Matthews announced an Ontario Provincial Police (OPP) investigation.
-During the Liberal Party leadership race in 2013, she was an early supporter of Kathleen Wynne's candidacy to lead the party.

 2014 election

 Following her re-election in 2014, Matthews was shuffled from health to a revamped role as president of the Treasury Board.
 On June 13, 2016, she retained her position as deputy premier and was also appointed as minister of advanced education and skills development.
 She was additionally responsible for digital government.
 Matthews left cabinet on January 17, 2018, having declined re-election in the 2018 election.